ploomber/sklearn-evaluation/docs/quickstart/classification.md

 # Comparing KNN and Random Forest reports

 In this section, we will overlay both of the models via the confusion matrices.
 We will do the same with the classification report.
-This will allow us to pick the superior model without a lot of efforts.
+This will allow us to pick the superior model without a lot of effort.

 ```{code-cell} ipython3
 knn_cm = plot.ConfusionMatrix.from_raw_data(y_test, y_pred_knn)